Sonnet 29: Speaker and subject

+Amanda Mabillard wrote: "Sonnet 29 shows the poet at his most insecure and troubled.
+He feels unlucky, shamed, and fiercely jealous of those around him.
+What causes the poet's anguish will remain a mystery; as will the answer to whether the sonnets are autobiographical."
+Mabillard speculated that the sonnet 29 may have been written in 1592 when an outbreak of plague caused the theatres of London to be closed, thereby depriving Shakespeare of his income while at the same time the poet Robert Greene had denounced him in his poem A Groats-worth of Wit as a talentless upset.
+She speculated that the line "With what I most enjoy contented least" refers to Shakespeare's damaged reputation and his unemployed status.
+However, despite the troubled mood of the narrator, it is the "sweet love" remembered that keeps his spirits up.

 Camille Paglia states that there is nothing in the poem that would provide a clue as to whether the poem is directed towards a man or a woman, but assumes, as many do, that Sonnet 29 was written about the young man.
 Both Paglia and Frank agree that the first octave is about the Speaker's current depression caused by his social ostracism in his "outcast state" (line 2) and personal misfortune that has "curse[d] my fate" (line 4).
 The Speaker proclaims his jealousy of those that are "rich in hope" (line 5) and "with friends possess'd" (line 6), once again referring to his hopelessness and low social status.
 Paglia refers to this section of the poem as a "list of half-imaginary grievances."
 Frank seems to agree with her statement of "half imaginary" since he believes the Speaker wills his own misery.

 As the poem moves from the octave to the sestet, Frank makes note of the Speaker's "radical movement from despair to alert".
 This sudden emotional jump (along with the pattern of the "state") displays the Speaker's "wild mood swings".
 Frank believes that the last sestet, however, is not as "happy" as some may believe.
 Using line 10 as his example, Frank points out that the Speaker says he simply "thinks" of his beloved while he is alone which leads one to wonder if the said "sweet love" (line 13) even knows the Speaker exists.